paypal-examples/paypal-sdk-server-side-integration/docs/update-from-client-side-helpers-to-server-side.md

 You will need to replace the client-side code to call your server instead.
 Your server must implment `capture` or `authorize` REST calls as appropriate depending on your use case.

-NOTE: Weith a client-side only integration, the `actions` helper passes order ID under the hood to capture the order.
+NOTE: With a client-side only integration, the `actions` helper passes order ID under the hood to capture the order.
 You will now need to manually pass this order ID to your server side to process the relevant `capture` or `authorize` REST calls on your server:

 ```js
 onApprove: function (data, actions) {